 It is also in our legitimate interests to ensure that service delivery meets the needs of our service user and their household.

-- we will collect enough information to verify your identity.
+we will collect enough information to verify your identity and eligibility for any services with eligibility criteria.

 Processing for the purpose of fraud prevention is required in order to meet our legal obligations.
 Therefore if we are unable to verify your identity we may not be able to provide services to you.